-WAW Credit Union Co-operative Limited is a party to the Credit Union Financial Support System (CUFSS).
-CUFSS is a voluntary scheme that all credit unions who are affiliated with Cuscal Limited have agreed to participate in.
+WAW Credit Union Co-operative Limited is a party to the Credit Union Financial Support Scheme (CUFSS).
+The majority of Australian Mutual ADI's have established a self-regulatory system "CUFSS Limited" as an additional protection for depositors and in addition to other rigorous standards maintained by ADIs.
 CUFSS is a company limited by guarantee with each credit union's guarantee being \$100.